dhlab-basel/Salsah/README.md

 `$ ng serve`

-which will start a server with the app in a developer mode on [http://localhost:4200/](http://localhost:4200/).
+which will run a server and the app in a developer mode on [http://localhost:4200/](http://localhost:4200/).

 By changing the code, the app will automatically compile and reload the page.